 “O'hau is a fabulous place which really has it all.
-In 2019, I spent a week there with my family and had to actually schedule in the time for relaxing, as there was just so much to do!
+I was lucky enough to spend a week there with my family and had to actually schedule in the time for relaxing, as there was just so much to do!

 We went out to Kualoa Ranch, which is great for families with many activities on offer.
 There was a Hollywood Movies sites tour, most famous for Jurassic Park, but there have been many other movies and TV shows filmed at this location over the years.
 They had packages for quad biking, horse riding, zip lining, farm tours and more, so something for everyone.
 They have transfers daily out there from Waikiki, or you can drive yourself there (roughly 45 mins from Waikiki).